STRATEGIC PLAN 2021–2024

 - Grow endowment to $1 million.

 - Grow cash reserves to six months of operating expenses.

 Secure funds for social programs to help people thrive.

-- 50% support of diversity, equity, inclusion, and belonging (DEIB) efforts.
+- Secure funding to support 50% of diversity, equity, inclusion, and belonging (DEIB) efforts.

 Key Neighborhood Identification Tool (KNIT)